-- 1) Copy the new firmware file downloaded from CTI website to root directory of a SD card and insert that card into the front panel SD card slot.
-The firmware file can be a compressed zip file or binary file (boot.bin) extracted from the zip file. - 2) Turn off power to the chassis, remove the PLC, set Module Switch 2 to CLOSED position, ensure Module Switch 4 is OPEN, re-install the module into the chassis, and restore power to the chassis. - 3) The controller attempts to find the firmware file in the root directory of the front panel SD card. - 4) If any of the following errors occur, UFEr indicating Firmware Update Error is displayed and the appropriate error code (see below) is generated. - If a properly formatted SD card is not inserted into the front panel receptacle: Error 370 (Front Panel SD Card Not Accessible) is reported. - If file with '.zip' extension or file named 'boot.bin' cannot be found in the SD card root folder: Error 250 (Front Panel SD Card - Update File Not found) is reported. - If the update file is found but not valid for controller product/ model: Error 260 (Front Panel SD Card -Invalid Update File) is reported.
+- 1) Copy the new firmware file downloaded from CTI website to root directory of an SD card.
+The firmware file can be a compressed zip file or binary file (boot.bin) extracted from the zip file.
+NOTE: ensure that only one .zip or boot.bin file exists on the root directory - 2) Turn off power to the chassis, remove the JACP module, set Module Switch 2 to CLOSED position, ensure Module Switch 4 is OPEN, and install the SD card into the User SD Card receptacle (See location here) Then reinstall the module into the chassis, and restore power to the chassis. - 3) On power-up, module attempts to find the firmware file in the root directory of the front panel SD card. - 4) If any of the following errors occur, UFEr indicating Firmware Update Error is displayed and the appropriate error code (see below) is generated. - If a properly formatted SD card is not inserted into the user SD card receptacle, Error 370 (User SD Card Not Accessible) is reported. - If file with '.zip' extension or file named 'boot.bin' cannot be found in the SD card root folder, Error 250 (User SD Card - Update File Not found) is reported. - If the update file is found but not valid for the JACP product, Error 260 (User SD Card -Invalid Update File) is reported.